 - On-premises call centers: Hardware call centers operate right in your facility.
 Your employees handle the deployment, maintenance, and configuration of your PBS or IP PBX phone systems.

-- Cloud-based call centers: Cloud call centers work via software hosted by a service provider.
+- Cloud-based call centers: Cloud call centers run on software that a service provider hosts.
 Agents need only a computer and a strong internet connection to access the system.
-On-site call centers differ from cloud solutions because maintenance is the service provider’s responsibility in the latter.
+On-site call centers differ from cloud solutions because maintenance is the service provider’s responsibility.

 Key Differences Between Contact Centers and Call Centers

-Companies use contact centers and call centers interchangeably, but they are not identical.
-They have some similarities, but they still differ because the former use other channels such as live chat, fax services, direct website interfaces, and email support.
+Companies use contact and call centers interchangeably, but they are not identical.
+They have similarities but differ because the former uses other channels such as live chat, fax services, direct website interfaces, and email support.